'Piñata' Rivera Rants About Ambassadors for Rock Throwing Migrants

 Thursday night, a segment with Geraldo Rivera and Dan Bongino on ‘Hannity’ began with Sean saying we should help the sick people trying to crash our borders.
 It then segued mostly into a preachy, screaming monologue by Geraldo about how you can see by looking at the migrants that they are “benign”.

 Geraldo called the arrests of migrants trying to break into the country illegally a ‘sin’.
+It’s also a sin to get hit by a rock, Geraldo.

 Dan Bongino explained that the use of tear gas was the choice of the migrants.
 He asked Geraldo what he would do with charging migrants throwing rocks, but Geraldo kept telling him what you don’t do and that is use tear gas or arrest them.
 Geraldo went back to the mid-18th century and Irish and Italian immigrants who were slandered and were bringing diseases.